 The lift: Start out by putting a standard 45 lb barbell on your back.
 Once you have done that, step back comfortably until you have enough room on all sides of you to perform the movement.
 Start back moving your head in a downward motion while keeping your back tight to avoid injury.
 Once your back gets to about a parallel point with your waist, then go back up to the top.
 Make sure that you do not round your back throughout this movement.
 Here is a visual demonstration.

-The lift: You will probably want to start this exercise with just your bodyweight in order to get the form down.
+The lift: You will probably want to start this exercise with just your body weight in order to get the form down.
 Start by placing your feet into the locks so they stay in place.
 You will then place your legs and body across the padding so your upper torso will be off of it.
-From there, you will dip your body down, and you will use your back to raise yourself back up.
+Finally, dip your body down and use your back to raise yourself back up.
 Here is a good video demonstration.

 For those who don’t appreciate back extensions, you can always do Supermans and some glute ham raises.